 Check out my guide How Much Does it Cost to Elope in California for more details and tips about budgeting for your elopement!
 I break down the details of what you're spending money on and go in depth about how much things can cost, and how to choose where you want to spend more vs. less.

 This is my FAVORITE part of the elopement planning process.
 It is so fun to brainstorm ideas for locations and it sets up the base for everything else you want to do or include in your day.

-What location makes you feel the most excited?
+When considering where to elope in California, ask yourself these questions: What location makes you feel the most excited?
 Do you want to go somewhere new?
 Or maybe a place that is special to you and your partner?

 Choose your location before your date.
 Why?
 There may only be certain seasons or months where your dream location is accessible or has the weather you want.

 Have no idea where you want to elope?
 Here are some questions to help you brainstorm: